 - Respond and ResolveAfter you understand the situation and the customer’s issue, engage your customer in a conversation to clarify and expand further on what went wrong.
 Having a fuller comprehension of the problem will help you react appropriately and take steps toward resolving the problem in the best way possible.Just make sure to always be mindful of the customer when clarifying or questioning — do so gently, empathetically, and with respect for the customer’s perspective.
 Never take an argumentative or uncaring attitude, even when you’re frustrated.When you’re confident you fully grasp all the details of the customer’s complaint, viewpoint, and the accompanying situation, come up with a plan for solving the problem and explain to your customer exactly what you will do to resolve the issue.
 Spell out the terms of the resolution to make sure they are agreeable to the customer, then make the customer aware of when they can expect you to follow through with your promise.
 Next, take the necessary steps to resolve the issue as agreed upon.

 - Follow up and EvaluateAfter you take care of the issue and follow through with whatever you’ve promised your customer, make sure to follow up and evaluate to ensure the issue is permanently closed.
 Check in with whomever you’ve assigned the task to as well as with the customer to ensure everything has gone according to your promise.
-Be sure to document the issue or error to evaluate what went wrong.The positive part of a customer service failure is the opportunity to learn from the situation.
-After you’ve listened to your customer, acknowledged the issue, responded, resolved the problem, and followed up, take the time to use this as a learning opportunity to benefit your business in the future.
+Be sure to document the issue or error to evaluate what went wrong.The positive part of a customer service disaster is the opportunity to learn from the situation.
+After you’ve listened to your customer, acknowledged the issue, responded, resolved the problem, and followed up, take the time to use this customer recovery experience as a learning opportunity to benefit your business in the future.